derUbermenk/undergraduate-thesis/README.md

 <p>
   This repository contains all scripts written for my team's undergraduate thesis, "Shoreline Change Analysis of Cagliliog, Tinambac, Camarines Sur, Philippines  Using CoastSat, QGIS, and CoastCR," conducted with Bruzo R. and Casasis G..
-Our goal was to conduct shoreline change analysis using a fully open-source workflow by ensuring data interoperability between the different tools we used.
+Our goal was to do shoreline change analysis using a fully open-source workflow by ensuring data interoperability between the different tools we used.
 </p>